 Security Measures: To prevent abuse like proxy attendance, the system includes security measures including user authentication (login IDs/passwords), unique identity capture, and time-sensitive scanning periods.

-1.6 Limitations of the Study
+1.6 Limitations of the Study restate your limitations.
+These ones are implicating

-Vulnerability to cheating: In certain systems with inadequate verification, students may cheat by scanning a barcode for a friend, or an unregistered student may use a barcode to enter a lecture.

 Dependency on physical quality: Scanning errors may result from damaged or badly printed barcodes, highlighting the necessity for maintenance and careful handling of the barcode media.

 Technical limitations: If the system depends on mobile devices and internet connectivity, there may be technical problems with the barcode scanner, database integration, or software.